trentb10/studentweb-cencol-gatsby/readme.md

 # Branch Notes

-As soon as Trent B on Gatsby! reaches Version 1.0 release, there will be two branches set up to manage the project the rest of the way:
+As soon as Trent B on Netlify! reaches Version 1.0 release, there will be two branches set up to manage the project the rest of the way:

 * `main`: The main branch of the project repository that will be used to publish